Latest News

 Later, it was revealed that an independent panel headed by a former Anglo American chief executive officer was investigating what caused the accident.
 They were also looking at whether management problems or workplace issues played a part.

-Codelco stated in a press release that the seismic alert system had been?active on the day of accident and that they have appealed against the fine imposed by the Labor Ministry.
+Codelco stated in a press release that the seismic alert system was activated on the day of accident and that the Labor Ministry fine had been appealed.

 The company said that a "legal proceeding is ongoing related to the supervision of worker entry during work stoppage", and it was waiting for a ruling from the authorities.

 Codelco announced in August that Andres Musik, the El Teniente mine's manager, would be leaving his position.
-In February, three senior executives were let go after an internal audit revealed inconsistencies or concealment in the aftermath of a rock explosion at the mine a few years ago.
+In February the company announced the departures of three senior executives after an internal audit revealed inconsistencies or concealment in the aftermath of a rock explosion at the mine a few years ago.

 SUBCONTRACTORS WILL GET LARGER FINES

-Zublin, a Strabag subsidiary, was among the three firms that were fined for failing to report an employee's death in 24 hours.
+Zublin, a Strabag subsidiary, was among the three contracting companies fined.
+It was for "failing to report an employee's death in 24 hours."
 Inspectors discovered that the company was aware of the death within two hours but did not notify the labor authorities until evening the next day.

 The report stated that it is important to immediately notify the authorities to ensure safety for remaining workers.

-The Austrian company didn't immediately respond to our request for a comment.
+The Austrian company didn't immediately respond to our request for comment.

-SalfaCorp, a Chilean construction company, was sanctioned for the death of one of their workers in the Andesita mine sector.
-Inspectors said the company, among other things, failed to report the fatal accident immediately to the authorities.
+SalfaCorp, a Chilean construction company, was sanctioned for a death in the Andesita mine sector.
+Inspectors found that the company did not immediately notify authorities of the fatal accident, among other violations.

-The Chilean?labor regulator fined Constructora Gardilcic as well, the contractor who was not listed and whose workers had been?killed or injured at the Recursos North area of the mine.
+Chile's labor regulator fined Constructora Gardilcic as well, the unlisted contractor who was responsible for the deaths and injuries of workers in the Recursos North area of the mine.

 Inspectors found that the company failed to report the accident on time, filed injury reports late and had a poor safety plan.